DIR® Glossary of Terms

 II.
 Engaging and Relating: Capacity to form relationships, attachment, and engagement.
 Forming loving connections with caregivers.

 III.
-Purposeful Two-Way Communication: Capacity to conduct two-way, purposeful communication.
+Intentionality and Two-Way Communication: Capacity to conduct two-way, purposeful communication.

 IV.
 Complex Communication and Shared Problem Solving: Capacity to engage in shared social problem solving, use gestures in continuous patterns, and support a complex sense of self.

 V. Using Symbols and Creating Emotional Ideas: Capacity to use ideas representationally and functionally.

 VI.
 Logical Thinking and Building Bridges Between Ideas: Capacity to build logical bridges between ideas and emotional thinking.

 Three higher levels represent the more advanced reflective and abstract thinking that we expect our children on a typical developmental trajectory to develop in Grade School.
 In order, they are:

 VII.
 Multiple Perspectives: Capacity to engage in multi-cause, comparative, and triangular thinking (e.g. “I feel left out when Susie likes Janet better than me.”)